PawanRamaMali/slurm-docker-testing/README.md

-# SLURM Docker Testing & Demo
+# SLURM Testing & Demo via Docker

 This repository demonstrates how to test SLURM job submissions locally using Docker.
 It includes examples for running basic SLURM jobs, executing Python scripts, and training a CNN on the MNIST dataset.